Best Burgers in Melbourne 2022

 The Bully burger from the secret menu is world class and is a double; featuring double beef patty, double cheese, bacon, jalapeños and Sriracha hot sauce, all inside a milk brioche bun.
 The meat patty is a special blend made up daily from some of the best grass fed beef in the world from Victoria's Gippsland.
 With perfect char the meat is a high note.
 Light seasoning only takes place on the grill.
 Of course the meat is perfectly juicy and pink inside.

 The Double Major and the Minor burger also feature quality Otway free range bacon and lettuce, onions, tomato, pickles, secret Tuckshop Takeaway sauce, American cheese (plus you can order an egg).
 How good is it?
-Surprisingly filling due to the 100% beef pattie and the brioche bun, not to mention the bacon and cheese oozing over the meat.
+Surprisingly filling due to the 100% beef patty and the brioche bun, not to mention the bacon and cheese oozing over the meat.
 When you bite into the burger you just go "Yes!" and groan.
-Juicy goodness with beef pattie cooked to perfection...
+Juicy goodness with beef patty cooked to perfection...
 Chips at Tuck Shop Takeaway are thrice cooked and were superbly moorish.
 We thought thrice cooked chips would be "dry as goat's knees" but not so.
 Crispy and golden on the outside and some tenderness inside.
 Some of our favourite chips in Melbourne.

-Cafe 51 - South Melbourne
+Burgerlove - South Melbourne and other locations

 The World Loves Melbourne was keen to visit, and we just wanted to sample the best burger of the house.
 We were told upon our visit that The Meataxe was the pick of a great list; juicy Gigi beef patty, crispy southern fried chicken, crispy bacon, double dirty cheese, lettuce, onion rings, two jalapeno poppers, chipotle and XXX BBQ sauce.
 Now there's a description.
 We enjoy burgers with kick or heat, and the Meataxe seemed the way to go.

 The Meataxe came as a massive tower served on a sturdy board.
 We found it hard to put your hands around this burger; really it's a beast.
-Burger challenges at Cafe 51 are known to involve 3kg of burger with 20 patties and cheese.
-There's an opportunity to put yourself in comatose burger oblivion!

 Every element of The Meataxe was spot on from the crispy southern fried chicken fillet to the juicy chuck brisket patty to the crispy bacon and the heat elements that gave the kick.
 Even the soft bun rocked.
 It's tempting to take the bun off the top and pick at the various elements, but we recommend tackling The Meataxe head on and biting into this juicy bliss as a whole burger in all its glory!

-Royal Stacks - Collins St CBD
+Royal Stacks - Collins St CBD and other locations

 Royal Stacks is a winning burger house with packed houses each day lapping up the juicy burgers that contain local produce and free of GMO.
 The World Loves Melbourne caught up with owner Dani Zeini who researches burgers from all round the world, and delivers to Melbourne inspired burger choices.
 We couldn't make it to the media launch but went slightly later and there was a line up out the door at Monday lunchtime.